mhurley100/pands-project/README.md

 7. Predict Iris Species (4cm x 4cm sepal and 4cm x 2cm petal)
 print(iris.target_names[knn.predict([[3, 5, 3, 3]])])

-### Data Analysis:
+##### Machine Learning Summary
 KNN can be used for predicting class membership.
 An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its nearest K neighbours.
 It can also be used for regression — output is the value for the object (predicts continuous values).
 This value is the average (or median) of the values of its k nearest neighbours.
 Accuracy is 90% which gives high confidence.
 This is a step change in data analytics, machine learning can predict outcomes.
 The confusion matrix provides an indication of the three errors made.
 Finally, the classification report provides a breakdown of each class by precision, recall, f1-score and support showing excellent results (granted the validation dataset was small).
 KNN can predict an Iris class if data on the 4 variables with the data provided.

-## Insights and Comparative Analysis
+### Insights and Comparative Analysis
 Data analytics has evolved with the advent of technology and analytical tools that can predict outcomes with high levels of accuracy.
 However, the Iris dataset can be analysed almost as effectively with only one variable - petal width.
 Using multiple variables makes simple analysis more difficult to explain and critique.
 Also, it has been established that a variety of classification methods yield good results on Iris however Iris is predictable and relatively easy to classify.

 Data analysis on a dataset is only as good as the raw data input.
 Versicolor and Virginica are so alike - should additional samples have been taken to further improve and enhance the result instead of applying complex machine learning models to try to predict classification?
 It may be that there are issues with the underlying data.
 Two of the three samples were picked on the same day - this is a qualitative variable which is not factored into any of the analytical tools.
+Also what growth stage were these flowers at?

+### Conclusion

 This project examines statistical, univariate, multivariate and machine learning capabilities.
 However the results are only as good as the quality of the data used.

-### Conclusion

 There are relatively few features in the Iris dataset and two of the classes are much more correlated than the third.
 Setosa is very easily separated by the petal width and petal length.
 Therefore, data modelling lends itself in this case to good results.
 We can predict Setosa with almost 100% accuracy given known data points.

 In Machine Learning, there is no specific model or an algorithm which can give 100% result to every single dataset.
 We need to understand the data before we apply any algorithm and build our model depending on the desired result.